gammastudios/data-with-gcp/bq-dbt-mart/activities/02-dbt-for-external-tables.md

 ```

 ### Create the external table
-Use the `dbt run-operation stage-external-sources` command to create the external tables in the staging
+Use the `dbt run-operation stage_external_sources` command to create the external tables in the staging
 dataset.

 Following a successful run, the new external table should be visible in the BQ console.  (may require